-Area Number of Inspections Remediated Land Landscaping Inspection Six Ground Floor Slab & Exterior Pavement Condition One Metals containment cell - Capping integrity & leachate level One
+Area Number of Inspections Remediated Land Landscaping Inspection Six Ground Floor Slab & Exterior Pavement Condition One Metals containment cell - Capping integrity & leachate level None

+An inspection of the metals containment cell is expected in the 3rd quarter of 2024.
 All audits have shown good integrity of all remediated land, pavement, slab, and capping.
 There were no accidental breaches or penetration of the capping requirements.
-No evidence of water ingress into the metals containment cell.